-The government has confirmed a further delay to post-Brexit border controls on animal and plant products coming from the EU.
+Following a long series of delays, the government has implemented the first phase of its post-Brexit border controls on animal and plant products coming from the EU.

-This explainer sets out why controls are needed at the GB-EU border, what controls the UK plans on introducing, and why they continue to be delayed.
+This explainer sets out why controls are needed at the GB-EU border, what controls the UK is introducing, and why they have been delayed.

 What changes did Brexit necessitate at the GB-EU border?

 On 31 December 2020, UK officially left the single market and customs union.
 As a result, the UK and the EU are now in separate customs and regulatory regimes.

 On 1 January 2021, the EU applied its usual third-country customs and regulatory regime to goods imported from Great Britain (GB) to the EU, to ensure the correct taxes (e.g., tariffs, VAT and excise duty) are paid, safety and security obligations are fulfilled, and that they meet relevant standards in areas such as food safety as well as disease control.
 This means that businesses in Great Britain exporting their goods to the EU currently face border checks.
 These checks are particularly intrusive in the case of food exports.